 Yes, you can sue for a concussion from a car accident.
 However, this is often quite complicated.
 Because concussions are not always apparent for hours or even days after the collision, one of the most difficult things to do is prove that your concussion is related to the accident.
+Below, our Kirkland car accident lawyers will tell you more about concussions sustained from auto accidents.

 How can I sue for a concussion from a car accident?